Chase Garbers: Las Vegas Raiders

 Garbers signed with the Las Vegas Raiders as an undrafted free agent on May 12, 2022.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
-On December 31, 2022 with two regular season games remaining, Garbers was promoted to the active roster to backup quarterback to new starter Jarrett Stidham, after Derek Carr was benched for the remainder of the season.
+He was waived on August 30, 2022, and signed to the practice squad the next day.
+On December 31, 2022, with two regular season games remaining, Garbers was promoted to the active roster to backup quarterback to new starter Jarrett Stidham, after Derek Carr was benched for the remainder of the season.
+Garbers was released on July 25, 2023.
+He was re-signed by the Las Vegas Raiders a week later.
+He was again released by the Las Vegas Raiders on August 27, 2023.